 Drama begins in junior kindergarten and continues all the way through Upper School.
 Our Lower School students perform in grade-level class plays, and our Middle and Upper School students produce separate full-scale productions and musicals, as well as compete in area competitions.
-Dance is introduced in the Upper School and students learn a variety of movement styles.

 Lower School drama is dedicated to providing students with a dynamic and fun introduction into the world of theatre and teaching them the joys and techniques of being a great performer on and off the stage.
 Our students begin performing in front of peers, parents, and faculty as young as junior kindergarten.
 All students participate in a production in every grade, and by fourth grade, every class participates in its own play.
 Each stage production advances students' understanding of their presence on stage, character development, and the intricate yet fun ways music and dance are incorporated into theatre.